Diabetic ketoacidosis (DKA) is a life-threatening diabetic emergency.

 The initial fluid of choice is 0.9% normal saline and patients should be given this immediately, especially in the presence of hypotension (Systolic BP < 90 mmHg).
 If the systolic BP does not improve with fluid (i.e > 90 mmHg), senior help should be sought and another cause for hypotension considered.
 The debate between 0.9% sodium chloride or another balanced crystalloid is ongoing in research.

 A typical fluid regime for an average patient presenting with DKA woud be a 1 litre of normal saline over 1 hour, followed by 2 litres each over 2 hours, followed by 2 litres each over 4 hours.
 At all times potassium replacement should be considered and patients fluid status regularly assessed for ongoing intravenous fluid needs.
 The typical water deficit in a patient with DKA is 100 ml/kg (i.e. up to 7 litres in a 70 kg person!).

 Patients with DKA will be started on an intravenous insulin regime, which will decrease plasma potassium levels leading to profound hypokalaemia.

-Early replacement of potassium within the second fluid bag is essential to prevent hypokalaemia-induced arrhythmias.
+Potassium levels should be closely monitored with early replacement often needed depending on the levels.
 Regular monitoring of potassium is essential throughout the treatment of DKA.

 Patients with established DKA need to be started on a fixed rate intravenous insulin infusion (FRIII) immediately, which is based on the patients weight (can be estimated).